bentwheel/lgbtq-retirement-meps-analysis/README.md

 Displaying nonsensical error bars that extend into negative territory on the preceding visualization of population-level estimates is done for explanatory purposes only.
-Going forward, subsequent data visualizations in this essay will suppress all subgroups in which the standard error of the population-level estimate exceeds the 50% RSE threshold specified in the MEPS statistical precision guidelines (denoted in corresponding data tables by the symbol “†”).
+Going forward, subsequent data visualizations and their corresponding data tables in this paper will not display any estimates for subgroups in which the RSE of the population-level estimate exceeds the 50% threshold specified in the MEPS statistical precision guidelines (denoted in corresponding data tables by the symbol “†”).

 ## Population-level Estimates After Pooling MEPS Data Years

-Since our aim is to compare the healthcare experiences or expenses between LGBTQ+ subpopulations in same-gender marriages and non-LGBTQ+ subpopulations with a focus on individuals age 65 and up, we will not be able to meet the basic MEPS precision guidelines described above without pooling data across multiple years.
-This is because any single-year MEPS files lack the required number of respondents (*n* \>= 60) who are age 65 and up and in same-gender marriages.
+Since our aim is to compare the healthcare experiences or expenses between LGBTQ+ subpopulations in same-gender marriages and non-LGBTQ+ subpopulations with a focus on individuals aged 65 and up, we will not be able to meet the basic MEPS precision guidelines described above without pooling data across multiple years.
+This is because any single-year MEPS files lack the required number of respondents (*n* \>=
+60) aged 65 and up and in same-gender marriages.

 MEPS prescribes a methodology for pooling across multiple data years within [the documentation for the Pooled Linkage